 When starting, you should avoid a few eCommerce marketing mistakes, like upfront investments.
 Instead, you can build your online store gradually once your sales grow.
 Plus, running the store on your own eliminates the cost of payroll and other miscellaneous expenses that would usually incur in a traditional business.

-Ecommerce platforms are flexible, which is great for online retailers.
+eCommerce platforms are flexible, which is great for online retailers.
 For instance, the products and services are available 24x7.
-Serving the niche markets is also easier with eCommerce.
-Online platforms like Shopify have made product sales more accessible and faster.
+Serving niche markets is also easier with eCommerce.
+Online platforms like Shopify have made product sales easier and faster.
 You will find customers easily on an online marketplace.
-Hence, they are likely to return to purchasing online because of high convenience such as free shipping, express order delivery, deals, discounts, and subscription benefits, etc.
+Hence, they are likely to return to purchasing online because of high convenience such as free shipping, express order delivery, deals, discounts, subscription benefits, etc.

 Online channels are not limited to physical store visits, which is why online retailers can target larger audiences in a limited time.
 Also, the interactions with the customers are faster when selling online.
 Retailers can offer intriguing deals and promotions, quickly attracting new customers.